sjanhunen/dokimazo/papers/one-question.rst

 The Greatest Prayer
 ===================

-.. sidebar:: Main Point

-   Relationship with God has always been about the heart and it is today more than ever.

-   Our hearts must be opened and filled in order for us to fulfill the purpose that God has for us.
-Asking Him to fill our open hearts really is the greatest thing we can pray for.

 Has the blindness and hardness of the heart of Israel prevented God from moving forward in His purposes with the nations?
 Towards the end of his ministry, the Apostle Paul sheds some light on this in the book of Ephesians.